elizabethschawl/dot-to-dot-data-orgnization-transformation-starter/README.md

 `pattern` variable is changed.
 Use any tool you like, or draw by hand.

 - [recommended tool](https://www.geogebra.org/classic)
-- TODO: download or screenshot the final image you generate to be added to the blog post.
+- Optional TODO: download or screenshot the final image you generate to be added to the blog post.
-- TODO: if you draw by hand, you must upload a good photo of the drawing.
+- Optional TODO: if you draw by hand, you must upload a good photo of the drawing.
-- TODO: name it `final`
+- Optional TODO: name it `final`

 ### Questions